 Apples dipped in caramel or chocolate and then smothered in candy are a specialty at the Rocky Mountain Chocolate Factory.
 Or, treat yourself to chocolate truffles and other sweet treats.

 In addition to serving breakfast, lunch and dinner, Side Door Cafe and Wine Bar offers coffee and espresso, an extensive selection of wines by the glass.

 Craving a caffeine fix from a familiar brand?
 Vida Coffee in The Village at Mammoth is a great spot to grab a drink and a snack after a day or hiking or other summer adventures.

 Nightlife in The Village at Mammoth

 Lakanuki Bar & Cafe

-Lakanuki Bar & Cafe is one of Mammoth Lakes’ most popular spot for drinks and dancing.
-From après ski until closing time, the tiki bar has a laid back island vibe at 8,000 feet in the mountains.
+Lakanuki Bar & Cafe is one of Mammoth Lakes’ most popular spots for drinks and dancing.
+From après ski until closing time, the tiki bar has a laid-back island vibe at 8,000 feet in the mountains.
 Local DJs spin music on the weekends and bands play on the stage for special events.

 53 Kitchen & Cocktails